HammerSeb/docker/README.md

 cd docker/jupyter
 docker compose up -d
 ```
 we start the jupyter notebook container and we add a proxy host which forwards incoming traffic to port 8888, where the notebook app listens by default.
+Also we need to enable "Websockets Support" otherwise Jupyter will not be able to reach the Kernel.

 To access the notebook we need a token by default, which we can find by checking which jupyter servers are running